A Walk Along The Limehouse Cut Canal

 You can start your walk at either the Thames Lock near the Limehouse Basin or from Three Mills in Bromley by Bow (where you can park in a supermarket car park).
 I will describe the walk starting from Limehouse.

 Find 48 Narrow Street.
-This Georgian house is on the site of a pub which traded at the entrance to the Limehouse Cut until 1914.
+This Georgian building was formerly a pub which traded at the entrance to the Limehouse Cut until 1914.

-Cross the road and walk into Albert Mews opposite, this is the site of the old Thames Lock.
+Cross the road and walk into Albert Mews opposite, this is the site of the old Limehouse Lock.
 The lock houses are on your left.

 Continue along Albert Mews and cross Northey Street.
 A few metres further on is Limehouse Basin.
 Turn right and walk a few metres parallel to the basin's edge until you come to a canal entering the basin from the right which has a footbridge over it.
 This is the new part of the Limehouse Cut built in 1968 to connect the canal to the basin.